darylmatuszak/auxfigs/README.md

 ----

 ## TIPS
+* Once linked, changes to .aux files (manually or via some syn mechanism) do not require any action from the user to go into effect
+* If making changes to .template or .main files you should first unlink them, then make the changes, and then relink them.
+Failure to do so could require some manual clean up.
-* Currently there is no removal, but operation is idempotent, so re-running without changes to `aux_configs` directory will inform you precisely what is sourced from where, which you can then use to manually the edit the appropriate files to remove any linkings as you see fit.
+* Operation is idempotent, so re-running without changes to the `aux_configs` directory will have no effect.
 * For any configurations which you don't want to link to on the machine you are using, you can remove the extension from the `.aux` file and it will be ignored when installing.
 You do not have to move or edit the associated `.main` or `.template` files.
 If you later want to later link that config, re-attaching the removed `.aux` extension would include it for installation.
+(This appplies similarly if you want to run remove, but leave some configs linked)
 * Having an auxfig for a tool that isn't installed usually isn't a problem (it would merely be creating a file that isn't used).
 If the tool doesn't overwrite the main config on installation, your settings may already be in place.
 If not, you can always rerun auxfigs.

+## NOTE ABOUT UNLINKING
+auxfigs does not mantain any history state, so unlinking only operates on the current state of the `aux_configs` directory.
+Consider it the opposite of linking.
+Instead of inserting the generated template string, it removes it.
+If the template or the target of main has changed since linking was run, it is not the opposite.
+If you accidentally change a .template or main and link wihtout unlinking first, you can immediatly unlink (to undo the newest change) and then restore your template and/or main files to their previous state and unlink.
+Then make the change again, and relink.